-16. The ICCON is being established to support the NBI's Strategic Action Program.
-Its first meeting is scheduled for June 2001.
-The ICCON will be a unique forum, organized by the World Bank at the riparians' request, and envisioned as a long-term partnership of the riparian states and the international community.
-The first meeting of the ICCON will seek funding for a portfolio of basin-wide Shared Vision projects and for the preparation of the first set of projects identified under the SAPs.
-The first ICCON meeting will also celebrate cooperation and demonstrate international solidarity for cooperative development in the Nile Basin.

-17. Support for the Nile Basin Initiative has been characterized by partnership since it began.
+- 16. The ICCON has been established to support the NBI's Strategic Action Program.
+Its first meeting took place in June 2001.
+The ICCON is a unique forum, organized by the World Bank at the riparians' request, and envisioned as a long-term partnership of the riparian states and the international community.
+The first meeting of the ICCON secured funding for the portfolio of basin-wide Shared Vision projects and for the preparation of the first set of projects identified under the SAPs.
+The first ICCON meeting also celebrated cooperation and demonstrated international solidarity for cooperative development in the Nile Basin. - 17.
+Support for the Nile Basin Initiative has been characterized by partnership since it began.
 The initial "cooperating partners" (CIDA, UNDP and World Bank) played the role of concerned facilitators, assisting the process of dialogue.
 As the NBI moved into the preparation of the Strategic Action Program, the partnership has expanded to include the governments of Denmark, Finland, Germany, Italy, the Netherlands, Norway, Sweden, the United Kingdom, and the United States, together with the United Nations Food and Agriculture Organization (FAO) and the Global Environment Facility (GEF).
-With the first ICCON, the circle of partners will widen as the international development community commits further support to Shared Vision projects and to the preparation of SAP projects.
+Through the first ICCON, the circle of partners has widened as the international development community committed further support to Shared Vision projects and to the preparation of SAP projects.